amitmse/in_Python_/Neural Network/README.md

 	which means it is very slow in networks with multiple hidden layers.
 Thirdly, it can get stuck in poor local optima, so for deep nets they are far from optimal.

+	Neural networks are trained using backpropagation gradient descent.
+That is, you update the weights of each layer as a function of the derivative of the previous layer.
+The problem is that the update signal was lost as you increased the depth of the neural network.
+The math is pretty simple.
+	Therefore, in the old days, people pretty much only used neural networks with a single hidden-layer.

+	The errors are getting propagated in a backward fashion.
+We start by first finding the error terms of the output layer using BP1.
+And then using BP2 we get error terms of the layer previous to that. keep on using BP2 to get error terms of all neurons in all inside layer right till first input layer.
+	So this way we are propagating the error from the output layer all the way to the first layer.
+	Back Propagation is nothing but the chain rule of calculus.
+So the reason this error propagation is happening backwards is because the initial cost function is used as a function of output activation and chain rule of calculus then causes it to behave that way.

 	Back propagation has some problems associated with it which include :

 	 - Network paralysis: It occurs when the weights are adjusted to very large values during training,